xekrusden/hello-cortan/README.md

-# cortana-hello
+# hello-cortana

-Tests using the cortana channel and botbuilder
+Tests using the cortana channel and botbuilder.